Brothers Grimm and the Blue Murders, 2011, The Corner (Melb)

 Wellyn, The East Brunswick Club, 2008.

-Nearly fourteen years have passed since that last Brothers Grimm gig at The Corner.
-And while I’d made peace with it being the end, circumstances in the last few years have led me back to the photo pit occasionally.
-I still love it.
+Nearly fourteen years have passed since that Brothers Grimm gig at The Corner.
+I’d made peace with it being the end but life has a funny way of working, and circumstances in the last few years have led me back to the photo pit occasionally.

-I must be a sign of my age – to get so excited when I see the work these fine women are doing.
-And maybe in a weird way, I’m even a little proud.
+I must be a sign of my age – to get so excited when I see the work these fine women are doing – and maybe in a weird way, I’m even a little proud.